 Rural Life, Farming and Crofting – Summary

-If you would like to read the full chapter from which this summary was taken, please click here.
+Download the full article from which this summary was taken.

 The Culbokie area has rich soils and the area has been farmed for at least 2000 years.
 Findon Estate was once much larger than it is today extending across the whole village from Urquhart in the west to Shoreton in the east.
 This land was owned by the Fraser family (who also had lands in Beauly and styled themselves ‘of Culbokie’) from the early 1500s.
 The estate then passed to the Scatwell Mackenzies in the late 1600’s who went on to build Findon Mains in the mid18th century.
 A layout of the fields with their names is shown in the Gallery below.
 The Mackenzies left Culbokie in 1886 and the estate was broken up in the mid 1920s.